MtrsN/CUDABC/README.md

     2) At the same time, Numba CUDA kernels were not capable to use kernels inside classes, this is why each problem was defined in a file without a basic structure

     3) This is not the version used in the paper, the original version in CUDA C was lost

+    4) After running main.py, when the program stops, one folder will be created with the algorithm statistical information